 Writing CHAT Data#

-object can either export data to local files
+To output CHAT data, a Reader object can either export data to local files

 or write its data to strings.